-This BSN program is guided by the College of Registered Nurses of British Columbia (CRNBC) standards.
+This BSN program is guided by the British Columbia College of Nursing Professionals (BCCNP) standards.
 In order to work as an RN, graduates must meet the required competencies and standards set by the College.
 You can find out more on these sites:

 Visit Program Entry to learn more about program entry requirements and registration.

 Registered nurses work in hospitals and community healthcare settings around the world.
 Visit Graduating and Jobs to discover opportunities.